 A wide range of complementary characterisation techniques will be employed in the study of the hybrid nanocarbon-sorbent material.
 Being a member of the CDT-ACM will support Tommaso’s project in the development of new 3D methods to characterise the anisotropic hierarchical porosity of the hybrid network.

 Research Project: Combining electron correlations and topology: novel electronic phases in the pyrochlore iridates

-Supervisors: Des McMorrow (UCL), David Payne (PSI)
+Supervisors: Des McMorrow (UCL), David Payne (Imperial)

 Cameron joined the CDT-ACM having graduated from the University of Cambridge with a BA and MSci in Natural Sciences (specialising in physics).
 Cameron’s interest in correlated electron systems began during a research placement at Caltech, where he studied the ferromagnetic phase transition of lithium osmate using a novel femtosecond-resolved second harmonic rotational anisotropy spectrometer.
 For his PhD Cameron is working with Des McMorrow and David Payne to study the pyrochlore iridates – a group of materials in which the delicate interplay between electric correlations and spin-orbit coupling lead to exotic quantum phases.
 These phases will be probed with X-ray scattering and angle-resolved photoemission techniques at facilities in the UK and abroad.

 Research Project: Single atom devices with controllable electrical and optical properties